-The Board shall create an informal and formal harassment and discrimination complaint filing procedure in board regulations.
-Nothing in this policy or in the harassment/discrimination grievance procedure shall prevent an individual from pursuing redress through state and/or federal law.
+The Board shall create an informal and formal discrimination and harassment and discrimination complaint filing procedure in board regulations AAC-BR.
+The procedure provides for an impartial investigation free of conflicts of interest.
+Nothing in this policy or in the discrimination and harassment harassment/discrimination grievance procedure shall prevents an individual from pursuing redress through state and/or federal law.